 The restrooms are a bit of a walk from the hill, so have everyone go before you begin.
 Other than that, just grab a tube and have a great time!

 Soldier Hollow has the longest commercial tubing lanes in Utah.
 They don’t look very steep from the bottom, but I found them pretty intimidating from the top.
-I’m a control freak with no “need for speed,” and I was terrified on my first couple of runs.
+I have no “need for speed,” and I was terrified on my first couple of runs.
 Once I got used to it, I loved it!
 My husband and I even outlasted our kids by a ride.

-My husband and 10-year-old daughter had no such learning curve.
+My husband and 10-year-old daughter had none of my anxiety.
 They cheered through run after run, while my son and I took things a little more slowly.
 This is an activity that is truly fun for everyone in the family, and where adults can act and feel like kids.

 You can slide down the hill solo, or your group can hold each others’ tubes and ride down together.
 We found that group rides were the most fun, and went in groups of 2 or more every time after the first couple of rides.
 My skinny 7-year-old had a hard time getting enough momentum to get down the hill on his own, so going as a group helped him have more fun.